ottnav/ottnav.github.io/faq.md

 # Installation

-## How to install on non-Play Market device
+## How to install
+- If you are running Play Market device, then use it to install the app
 - If you are running Huawei device, then use Huawei AppGallery to install the app
-- If you are using Amazon device then use Aptoide market to install the app
 - Alternatively you can sideload the app

 ## How to install on my Windows PC/Mac